daisukeeita/minimart/README.md

  mvn exec:java -Dexec.mainClass="com.acolyptos.minimart.Main"
 ```

-3. Or make a `build.sh` file to pseudo-automate the commands every to we call the file
+3. Or make a `build.sh` file to pseudo-automate the commands everytime we call the file

 ```sh
 #!/bin/bash